yaakov123/hagana/README.md

 The next step is to execute a malicious file that was retrieved using `spawnSync(path.join(process.cwd(), 'mac.dec.js')`.

 **Once again, Hagana would have blocked this part of the attack outright!**

+# Limitations

+As of this release, there are still a few limitations that need to be overcome.